French broad » When Should a Tree Be Removed?

 Understanding Root Problems in The Tree

-A tree's roots, often unseen, are fundamental to its stability and overall health within the landscape.
+A hidden way to understand when should a tree be removed is a tree's roots.
+This is often unseen, and roots are fundamental to its stability and overall health within the landscape.

 When trees become hazards, tree experts look below the surface to identify critical issues.